kingstinct/react-native-healthkit/README.md

 React Native bindings for HealthKit.
 Built natively for TypeScript and mapping as much as possible directly to how Healthkit serializes and introduce as little magic on top as possible - which makes it easy to keep it up to date with all current healthkit features - and since it maps fairly directly the official documentation will make sense as well.

+* With TypeScript bindings
+* Promises all the way
+* Maps as directly to Healthkit as possible - uses native Healthkit serialized formats where applicable.
+* Providing sensible defaults.
+Read units based on devices preferred unit by default.

 ## Installation

 ```sh